 Dry Weight: 1 lb., 10 ounces

-Contents: A Spring Roll comes with two removable filters, two pre-filtering socks, a protective casing, a hang-able roll-up bag with strap, 30" of vinyl tubing and a cap.
+Contents: A Spring Roll comes with two removable filters, two pre-filtering socks, a protective casing, a hang-able roll-up bag with a strap, 30″ of vinyl tubing and a cap.

-- The washable pre-filter socks catches the largest particles and greatly extend the life of the encased ceramic filters.
+- The washable pre-filter socks catch the largest particles and greatly extend the life of the encased ceramic filters.

 - The Ceramic filters are made of diatomaceous earth to prevent anything larger than 0.7 microns from penetrating the filter when it is new.

 - The ceramic contains silver, which is a natural bactericide.